saroj3k/refarch-uiux-angular/README.md

 #### Datasource

 The datasource is one of the simplest parts of the application.
-It should only be concered with returning an [Observable](https://angular.io/guide/rx-library) representation of your data.
+It should only be concerned with returning an [Observable](https://angular.io/guide/rx-library) representation of your data.
 Most often, this will be in the form of an HTTP request to your REST service.

 We have provided examples of both a `REST` datasource and a `static` datasource.
 This demonstrates the benefit of using a `repository` pattern, where the Service layer calls a Datasource layer to make a request -- in contrast to the Angular.io examples where the Service layer makes HTTP requests directly.
 Although the initial setup is slightly greater, this extra layer allows you to easily swap the datasource your service calls without major changes.